The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs

 \section{Conclusions}

-We modeled the formation of close-in rocky planets around 0.1 M$_\odot$ stars using a modified $N$-body code that includes the effects of migration, damping, and tidal interactions, starting from compact dust/gas disks extending to 20 au. \\\\ With the new implementation of evolving inner disk edges in our simulations, we investigated how the resulting truncation shapes the architecture of the innermost planets, focusing on differences between three inner-edge prescriptions.
-Overall, we find: \begin{itemize} \item Close-in planets get dynamically coupled to the evolving inner disk edge, migrating with it and assembling into resonant or near-resonant chains. \item USP planets only form if the inner edge already lies close to, or sweeps inward across, the ultra-short-period regime during the gas-rich phase. \item A magnetically truncated, outward-moving inner edge (OUT[M]) produces no USPs for the adopted initial stellar magnetic field strength of 200 G. \item A corotation-locked inner edge (IN[C]) that sweeps inward can produce USPs with relatively low final multiplicities, whereas a fixed close-in edge (FIX) yields typically lower-mass USPs and higher multiplicities. \item Faster initial stellar rotation enhances the USP yield in the corotation-locked scenario, by placing the disk edge initially closer to the star.
-However, if the edge is too close, the inner cavity is over-cleared. \item Stars with initially strong magnetic fields ($\gtrsim 200 G$) are less likely to form USP planets. \end{itemize} To conclude, USP formation likely demands a close-in, corotation-controlled inner edge during the gas phase, assuming a fast rotator with a period less than or equal to 5 days.
+We modeled the formation of close-in rocky planets around 0.1 M$_\odot$ stars using a modified $N$-body code that includes the effects of migration, damping, and tidal interactions, starting from compact dust and gas disks extending to 20 au.
+With the new implementation of evolving inner disk edges in our simulations, we investigated how the resulting truncation shapes the architecture of the innermost planets, focusing on differences between three inner-edge prescriptions.
+Overall, we find that: \begin{itemize} \item Close-in planets get dynamically coupled to the evolving inner disk edge, migrating with it and assembling into resonant or near-resonant chains. \item Ultra-short-period planets only form if the inner edge already lies close to, or sweeps inward across, the USP regime during the gas-rich phase. \item A magnetically truncated, outward-moving inner edge (OUT[M]) produces no USPs for the adopted initial stellar magnetic field strength of 200 G. \item A corotation-locked inner edge (IN[C]) that sweeps inward can produce USPs with relatively low final multiplicities, whereas a fixed close-in edge (FIX) yields typically lower-mass USPs and higher multiplicities. \item Faster initial stellar rotation enhances the USP yield in the corotation-locked scenario, by placing the disk edge initially closer to the star.
+However, if the edge is too close, the inner cavity is over-cleared. \item Stars with initially strong magnetic fields ($\gtrsim 200 G$) are less likely to form USP planets. \end{itemize} To conclude, USP formation likely demands a close-in, corotation-controlled inner disk edge during the gas phase.
+This assumes a fast rotator with a period of $\leq 5$ days.